 Breakouts.
 Teeth grinding.
 Insomnia.

-After lamenting our assorted maladies and collective sleep deprivation born of political stress, we also discussed how we decompress and re-center ourselves.
-Below, we’ve detailed five informal “rules” that have assisted us in maintaining sanity as chaos spins around us.
+That’s why, after lamenting our assorted maladies and collective sleep deprivation, we also discussed how we decompress and re-center ourselves.
+Below, we’ve detailed five informal “rules” born of our conversation that have assisted us in maintaining our sanity amid … y’know, everything.

 No news after 9 p.m. — ever.

-Personally, I find it rather difficult to set my phone aside.
-I know, it’s a problem – especially when I choose to end my days by staring directly into a rectangle of bright light that delivers a steady stream of bad news directly into my eyeballs.
-One colleague has broken free of its trance, though, and has experienced far more peaceful evenings and better nights of rest as a result.
+It can be rather difficult to set one’s phone aside.
+But electing to end our days by staring directly into a rectangle of bright light that delivers a steady stream of bad news is hardly ideal.
+One colleague has broken free of its trance, and has experienced far more peaceful evenings and better nights of rest as a result.
+(I personally deleted all forms of social media from my phone, exchanging a scrolling habit for a journaling one, and have unquestionably felt better for doing so.
+The alerts still come through, but it’s not nearly as immersive an experience.)

 Absolutely enjoy some garbage.

 Turn on your television and turn off your brain.
-Suggestions for what to watch include sexually charged thriller “You” on Netflix, a re-broadcast of a “Fast and Furious” movie – scientifically speaking, one is airing at basically any given moment – and British spy thriller “Slow Horses” on Apple TV+, which features a character one of us described as looking like “a classic pervert.”
+Some in-house suggestions for what to watch include sexually charged thriller “You” on Netflix; a “Diners, Drive-Ins and Dives” marathon, for those seeking a weekend indulgence (girl, the tariffs – we must recalibrate what indulgence can look like); or a re-broadcast of a “Fast and Furious” movie, since scientifically speaking, one is airing at basically any given moment.

 Create — it’s a balm.